its-aritra-20/Online-Voting-system/README.md

 Features

 Users can vote on polls.
-Results of polls are displayed to users.
+Results of polls are displayed to Admins.
+Admins can add or delete Party or Candidate.

 Getting Started